Cubic elements can be skewed, rotated, translated, replicated,

 etc

-and translated into position:
+then rotated and translated (slid) into position.

 x y z x y z spacing endcube rotation color